 Able to converse in sign language, and wondering what more you can do with this skill?

-We understand that diving into a sign language interpreting programme feels intimidating — which is why this course is designed to plug that gap.
+Diving into a sign language interpreting programme feels intimidating — this course is designed to plug that gap.
 The programme will give you a taster of what the sign language interpreting profession has to offer, and the kind of skills you’ll need to hone.
 Students will be guided by experienced sign language interpreters, both Deaf and hearing, through theoretical and practical class components.
 These include interpreting simulations and translation exercises.
-Suitable participants will be offered job shadowing and mentorship opportunities.

 Learning Outcomes